-In 2003 Mr. Feller relocated to Greenville, NC where he spent four years as a middle-school music teacher.
+In 2003 he relocated to Greenville, NC where he spent four years as a middle-school music teacher.
 His classes consisted of chorus, general music, guitar, and orchestra.
-He was the recipient of multiple grants, allowing him to implement the World Music Drumming (WMD) curriculum at his middle school; WMD was eventually introduced across the district and implemented in one way or another in almost every elementary and middle school music program.
+He was the recipient of multiple grants, allowing him to implement the World Music Drumming (WMD) curriculum at his middle school; WMD was eventually implemented across the district in one way or another in almost every elementary and middle school music program.
 He helped develop and lead the Bulldog Beat program, which was detailed in the May, 2007 edition of Educational Leadership and highlighted in the August 9, 2007 edition of ASCD Express.
-As a music teacher Mr. Feller holds certifications in World Music Drumming and in Orff-Schulwerk.
+As a music teacher, Dr. Feller holds certifications in World Music Drumming and in Orff-Schulwerk.
 Even after leaving the music classroom he continued to be involved in music by serving as both a church music director until 2011 and as the Music Director of the Beaufort County Choral Society until 2015.

-Mr. Feller has been married to his wife Melissa since 2002 and together they have four beautiful daughters (three at home and one in heaven):,Chloe Faith, Celeste Hope, Cecelia Love, and Caroline Grace.
-When not working or studying for school he enjoys spending time with his family playing games, hiking, playing with their dog, riding his bike, reading, and (when time and money permit) skiing.
+Dr. Feller has been married to his wife Melissa since 2002, and together they have four beautiful daughters (three at home and one in heaven): Chloe Faith, Celeste Hope, Cecelia Love, and Caroline Grace.
+When not working he enjoys spending time with his family playing games, hiking, playing with their dog, riding his bike, reading, and (when time and money permit) skiing.
 Some day he hopes to enjoy a world cruise.

 You can see Dr. Feller’s LinkedIn profile by clicking here.